Hado-99/python-file-organiser-for-windows/README.md

 Some things I would consider adding functionality for:
 - making this compatible with Mac and Linux;
-- ability to listen to a folder and when files are added then those files get moved to the applicable file type folder When you publish something open source, one of the greatest motivations is that anyone can just jump in and start contributing to your project.
+- ability to listen to a folder and when files are added then those files get moved to the applicable file type folder